-The enrollment time periods vary depending on your situation.
+When are Special Enrollment Periods?
+The Special Enrollment Periods vary depending on your situation.

+- What can you do?
 To find out if you are eligible for a Special Enrollment Period, please call Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users call 1-877-486-2048.
 If you are eligible to end your membership because of a special situation, you can choose to change both your Medicare health coverage and prescription drug coverage.
-You can choose:

-- Another Medicare health plan with or without prescription drug coverage. - Original Medicare with a separate Medicare prescription drug plan. - - or Original Medicare without a separate Medicare prescription drug plan.
+This means you can choose any of the following types of plans: - Another Medicare health plan.
+(You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.) - Original Medicare with a separate Medicare prescription drug plan. - Original Medicare without a separate Medicare prescription drug plan.